sveawebpay/php-integration/README.md

 ...
 ```

+### 1.9 Additional examples

+An example of a synchronous (invoice) order can be found in the [examples/invoiceorder] folder.

+An example of an asynchronous (card) order can be found in the [examples/cardorder] folder.

+An example of how to set up a recurring card order can be found in the [TODO] (examples/recur) folder.

 ## 2. WebPay::getPaymentPlanParams()
 Use getPaymentPlanParams() to fetch all campaigns associated with a given client number.
 Use prior to create payment plan payment.